 My name is Christopher Mak, Treasurer of the Student Government Association.
 As Treasurer, my role consists of maintaining the SGA financial records, chairing the Finance Committee, and authorizing fiscal expenditures.

 I am a second-year student currently majoring in business administration.
 After Guttman, I plan to transfer to a four-year university and major in business and economics.
 I am a member of the second Guttman-Chase cohort and the Phi Theta Kappa Honor Society, Beta Phi Gamma Chapter on campus.

 My hobbies are organizing, helping others, and playing The Sims.

 I love to be helpful and involved with the Guttman community.
 If you need help finding resources (including those for undocumented students) inside and outside of campus, or would like to know how to get involved with anything on campus, swing by and I’ll love to help.
 Read More

 Gugeeta Cheetram, Secretary

-I am here to listen to your complaints and try my best to make your two years here at Guttman memorable and as smooth as possible.
-My duty doesn’t only lie in supporting the SGA, but also in supporting the students and listening to what are the obstacles you are facing on campus.
+I am here to listen to your complaints and to try my best to make your two years here at Guttman memorable and as smooth as possible.
+My duty is to make sure issues are addressed on campus.